Sampark/TripSee/DATABASE_SCHEMA.md

 ## Conclusion

 This database schema provides a solid foundation for the TripSee app, supporting all current features while maintaining flexibility for future enhancements.
+The enhanced itinerary system now supports multiple item types and multi-day planning, making it more comprehensive for travel planning needs.
 The design prioritizes performance, scalability, and maintainability while ensuring data integrity and security.